 - 1 ½ carrots shredded

 - Chillie flakes to taste

-- To prepare the pad thai sauce, combine in a small mixing bowl the tamarind paste, vegan fish sauce, soy sauce, brown sugar and lime juice.
+- Make the Pad Thai Sauce combining the tamarind paste, vegan fish sauce, soy sauce, panela sugar and lime juice.

 |If you tried our recipe, please leave a comment or tag us on Instagram.
 We are always happy to see your creations!|